dev-ev/isobaric-prot-wf-r/README.md

 # isobaric-prot-wf-r
-##Simple workflow for the isobaric-labeling proteomic data with ANOVA, t-testing, DEqMS/limma and annotation via fgsea
+## Simple workflow for isobaric-labeling proteomic data with ANOVA, t-testing, DEqMS/limma and annotation via fgsea

 The author recommends [RStudio IDE](https://www.rstudio.com/).
 The script was developed and tested on Ubuntu 20.04 with R 3.6.<br>
 Usage: